-Azimuthal Anisotropy Estimated with Diffraction Theory and Ray Theory

-We assume that none of these theories governing the effect of diffraction through an anisotropic medium is right, but attempt to use them to quantify the expected magnitude of the effect of diffraction on surface waves propagating in an anisotropic medium.
+A4.
+Azimuthal Anisotropy Estimated With Diffraction Theory and Ray Theory of the effect of diffraction on surface waves propagating in an anisotropic medium.
 In all of the inversions, we used diffraction theory for the isotropic part of the model but different theories (ray and diffraction) for the anisotropic part of the model.
-The ray theoretic results, therefore, refer to the use of diffraction theory for the isotropic part of the model and ray theory for the anisotropic part.
-The diffraction theoretic results use standard diffraction theory for the isotropic part (Ritzwoller et al., 2002) but one of the three variants of diffraction theory for the anisotropic part of the model.
+The ray theoretic results therefore refer to the use of diffraction theory for the isotropic part of the model and ray theory for the anisotropic part.
+The diffraction theoretic results use standard diffraction theory for the isotropic part [Ritzwoller et al., 2002] but one of the three variants of diffraction theory for the anisotropic part of the model.